centreon/centreon-collect/doc/index.rst

-Welcome to Centreon clib's documentation!
+Welcome to Centreon Clib's documentation!
 =========================================

 Centreon Clib is a common library for all Centreon products written in